stanleyaz/Predicting-Customer-Churn/README.md

 For every business, the less churn you have, the better.
 So being able to calculate and predict churn is crucial, not just because it is cheaper to retain old customers than to attract new ones, but also because it is a measure of customer satisfaction.
 In this project I set out to:

 1. To train a classifier that can predict customer churn for Brass.
 This was successfully done.
-Our production model had a balanced accuracy of 89% (5% more than baseline Random Forest model), indicating that it was performing just as well for both positive and negative classes; a recall of 82% (13% more than baseline Random Forest model), indicating that it was doing well at minimizing false negatives which is exactly what I wanted; an accuracy of 94% , which is 15% more accurate than the null model etc. The model was only incorrectly classifying 17 churned customers as 'not churned', a 32% improvement compared to our next closest model which was incorrectly classifying 25 churned customers as 'not churned', and 41% improvement on baseline RF model.
+Our production model had a balanced accuracy of 89% (5% more than baseline Random Forest model), indicating that it was performing just as well for both positive and negative classes; a recall of 82% (13% more than baseline Random Forest model), indicating that it was doing well at minimizing false negatives which is exactly what I wanted; an accuracy of 94% , which is 15% more accurate than the null model etc. The model was only incorrectly classifying 17 churned customers as 'not churned', a 32% improvement compared to our next closest model which was incorrectly classifying 25 churned customers as 'not churned', and a 41% improvement on baseline RF model.

 ![image](./images/model_right_pptx.png)